 Many people might be surprised to learn that an eye doctor can do more than save your vision.
 In some cases, an eye doctor has saved a life.
 When your eye doctor examines your eyes, he’s looking for more than just how well you read the eye chart and what, if any, sort of correction you’ll need to see better.
 In some cases of life-threatening diseases and conditions, the first symptoms may be noticeable only through your eyes.
-If an eye doctor spots something that concerns him, he may suggest or order an MRI for a closure look.
+IIf an eye doctor spots something that concerns him, he may suggest or order an MRI for a closure look, just to determine if you’ll need assistance finding some eyewear.

 Why Does an MRI Show?